 Community Development and Public Works is seeking to pursue amendments to the Auburn City Code to help simplify the layout standards for new residential subdivisions.
-The proposed amendments will work to improve the methodology that the City Code utilizes when calculating the potential number of new lots in the residential subdivision.
+The proposed amendments (attached as Exhibit A) will work to improve the methodology that the City Code utilizes when calculating the potential number of new lots in the residential subdivision.